hiroshimamiya/EPIB685/README.md

 There is no one text for this course – lectures benefit articles provided in the class.

 **Supplementary readings**
-  -If you did not complete EPIB 601 and PPHS 602, the following book (e-book available in the library) will serve as a reference for study design, measures of occurrence, confounding, and bias.
+If you did not complete EPIB 601 and PPHS 602, the following book (e-book available in the library) will serve as a reference for study design, measures of occurrence, confounding, and bias.

-    *Epidemiology: An Introduction (3rd edn)*
+    Epidemiology: An Introduction (3rd edn)
     Kenneth J. Rothman, Krista F. Huybrechts, Eleanor J. Murray
     https://doi.org/10.1093/oso/9780197751541.001.0001

+  -And a book for intermediate-level epidemiology

+    Epidemiology:Beyond the Basics 4th Edition
+    Moyses Szklo and F. Javier Nieto
+    Print ISBN: 9781284116595

 - Other introductory epidemiology books also on the class web page are *A pocket guide to epidemiology*; *Glossary of Epidemiological Terms*; *Dictionary of environmental health*